eagle2com/robogen-gui/README.md

 - Click on any of them and hit Simulate to preview the best robot of the selected generation
 - After the evolution finished, you can go to the analyze tab and hit Analyze to plot the graph of the generation stats.
 - Don't load .txt files with brains defined in them, .json are OK.
+- The evolution can be easily parallelized up to the number of logical cores of your CPU - 1 (to not freeze your PC) in the evolve tab.
+- (Output from the servers is piped to stdout)
 - You can do all of this with a .json config file that you can load from file->load config.
 Have a look at sample-config.json for the contents.
 If the filename is _config.json_ and it is in the launch directory of robogen-gui, it will load it automaticaly at startup .
 All that is left to do is hit the big save once, and then hit evolve.
 You have to save everytime you make a modification to the robot/evolution/simulation configuration.

 ## Issues